Understanding mātauranga Māori for the English curriculum

 -

-Aligning Values: Explore the connections between your school’s values and mātauranga Māori, finding ways to integrate both to create a culturally responsive learning environment.
+Aligning values - How to align your school’s values with mātauranga Māori, integrating both to foster a culturally responsive learning environment.

 -